These are some of the most common machine-learning interview questions.

 There's often a tradeoff between bias and variance due to:

-Dataset splitting, appropriate model selection, and regularization techniques help balance the bias and variance in machine learning models.
+Dataset splitting, appropriate model selection, and regularization techniques help balance the bias and variance.

-Hyperparameters control the model learning process and significantly impact model performance.
+Hyperparameters control the model learning process and impact model performance.
+Hyperparameter tuning is finding the right mix of hyperparameters to achieve good performance.

 Some common examples of hyperparameters include:

-A confusion matrix is a tool to evaluate the performance of classification algorithms.
+A confusion matrix evaluates the performance of classification algorithms.
 It consists of rows and columns representing the actual and predicted classes.

 Each cell represents the following: